skip to content

 Information on attending the Court via an electronic hearing can be found on the Federal Circuit and Family Court's Electronic Hearings website.

 The hearing of the divorce is not likely to take more than a few minutes.
-The Registrar must be satisfied that the other party has been correctly served and that the twelve month separation period and other requirements have been proved.
+The Registrar must be satisfied that the other party has been correctly served and that the 12 month separation period and other requirements have been proved.

 The making of a divorce order